-In general there is no minimum or maximum age with a few exceptions:
+In general there is no maximum age with a few exceptions:

-- The activity must be suitable for your age and not detrimental to your welfare or education. - You are unable to make a useful contribution.

-• At present, we only accept applications for volunteering from individuals who are 18 and over.
-Under 18s can apply through our Family Volunteering programme if they have a family member who is over 18 and can volunteer with them.
+- The activity must be suitable for your physical abilities and not detrimental to your health or wellbeing. - You are unable to make a useful contribution. - At present, our safeguarding policy prevents us from accepting applications for volunteering from individuals who are under 18.
+Under 18s can apply through our Family Volunteering programme if they have a family member who is over 18 who can volunteer with them.